ANhat-EcoLaw-MIS/JS_lectures/coreJS.md

 In not-strict mode, window and document are equivalent.
 Another thing: Window object is a SHORTCUT -> which means if that you don't have a dot preceding the particular element -> it's likely the 'window' object precedes it for instance, we have 'alert' keyword -> which actually is window.alert...
+Last but not least, when you copy the inner HTML, you can't actually copy the functionalities / dependencies that come with the element, as it's just plain text !

+### ADVANCED FUNCTIONS KNOWLEDGE:
+#### Callback functions:
+(FIND MORE INFORMATION ABOUT IT ON subtlety/callback.js) As functions are first class entity, a well-rounded knowledge about advanced functions is crucial for better code...
+Some properties of call-back function:
++ passed as an argument.
++ Executed Later (Deferred execution).
++ Access outer-scope.
++ Often Anonymous.